ThreeSixtyGiving/standard/documentation/index.md

 # About this site
 This site provides information to support anyone who wants to publish open grants data using the 360Giving Data Standard.

-The guidance is divided into three main parts.
+The guidance is divided into three main sections.

 ### Guidance for publishers

-This features guidance about preparing and sharing 360Giving data.
+This section features guidance about preparing and sharing 360Giving data.
 Here you will find examples and practical support to help you navigate the whole publishing process.

 <p>
     <a href="../../guidance" class="button button--teal">Read more</a>